 Questions may include which activities still form part of their family holiday traditions, and which are no longer done.
 Lead students in an investigation of why certain traditions ended and others began and what the significance of giving gifts in their families is.
 Students might conclude by writing a brief essay about their family gift giving and other holiday traditions, old and new, including those lost or recently added.

-Dickens’ Scrooge is not the only literary figure to experience an epiphany on Christmas Eve. “’Twas the night before Christmas and all through the house, not a creature was stirring, not even a mouse" opens one of the most famous poems about Christmas, "A Visit from St. Nicholas."
+Dickens’s Scrooge is not the only literary figure to experience an epiphany on Christmas Eve.
+"Twas the night before Christmas and all through the house, not a creature was stirring, not even a mouse” opens one of the most famous poems about Christmas, "A Visit from St. Nicholas."
 (An e-text of the poem, with illustrations, is available through Project Gutenberg.)
 Professor Clement C. Moore came forward to claim authorship of "A Visit from St Nicholas" in 1844; however, some evidence indicates that it may have been the work of Major Henry Livingston, Jr. EDSITEment-reviewed American’s Story from America’s Library contains a brief feature on this staple holiday chestnut, which helped establish the image of a magical gift-bearing Santa figure into the national consciousness of America.
 See "Washington Irving: Author of America's Christmas" for a discussion about how this author conjured up an earlier prototype of our modern-day jovial Santa Claus who soars through the night sky, landing on rooftops to deliver presents (via chimneys) to good girls and boys.

 From holiday literature, we turn to the many holiday gift-giving traditions that emanate from a combination of religious and secular celebrations and customs.
-In gift giving between family and friends, students may find a common thread running throughout December holidays across cultures/religions, including Kwanzaa, Hanukkah, and Christmas.
-EDSITEment-reviewed site, Back Story with the History Guys upcoming broadcast will explore giving in American history by taking a look at the origins and effects of American generosity.
+In gift giving between family and friends, students may find a common thread running across cultures/religions throughout December holidays, including Kwanzaa, Hanukkah, and Christmas.

-The History of Kwanzaa, accessed through EDSITEment-reviewed Internet Public Library, provides an extensive history of this secular holiday, which is celebrated from December 26th until New Year’s Day.
+The History of Kwanzaa provides an extensive history of this secular holiday, which is celebrated from December 26th until New Year’s Day.
 For each of seven days, celebrants recognize a principle or value (Nguzo Saba), for example, Unity or Self Determination.
 Each day is also associated with a symbol, such as Mazao, crops that “symbolize work and the basis of the holiday” or Zawadi, which are “meaningful gifts to encourage growth, self-determination, achievement, and success.”
 Kwanzaa itself is a word adapted from a Swahili phrase for “first fruits.”